epsilon537/boxlambda/docs/terms-and-abbreviations.md

 This section clarifies some of the more ambiguous terms and abbreviations used elsewhere in the documentation.

+- **ABI**: Application Binary Interface.
+The low-level contract that defines how compiled code interacts at runtime.
 - **ACK**: A Wishbone Bus Signal.
 - **API**: Application Programming Interface.
 - **AXI**: Advanced eXtensible Interface, ARM's SoC bus specification.